-The 2015 National Budget Law (the "2015 Budget") includes further commitments to those set forth in the 2014 Budget to decrease the fiscal deficit.
-In particular, it contemplates additional reductions on primary expenditures that is expected to allow a primary surplus for the Central Government of 0.4% of GDP, an overall deficit for the Central Government of 2.4% of GDP and an overall deficit of 3.8% of GDP for the consolidated public sector in 2015.
+The 2016 National Budget Law (the "2016 Budget") includes further commitments to those set forth in the 2015 National Budget Law (the "2015 Budget") to decrease the fiscal deficit.
+In particular, it contemplates additional reductions on primary expenditures that are expected to allow a primary surplus for the Central Government of 0.6% of GDP, an overall deficit for the Central Government of 2.3% of GDP and an overall deficit of 3.7% of GDP for the consolidated public sector in 2016.

-During the two-month period ended February 28, 2015, total revenues (including grants) amounted to US\$1,593.0 million (2.4% of GDP), representing 16.1% of the revenues projected under the 2015 Budget.
-Also, during the two-month period ended February 28, 2015, the primary expenditures amounted to US\$1,438.3, representing 15.0% of the primary expenditures projected under the 2015 Budget.
-This lead to a higher primary surplus for the Central Government of US\$154.7 million (0.2% of GDP) for the two-month period ended February 28, 2015.
+During the nine-month period ended September 30, 2015, total revenues (excluding grants) amounted to US\$7,428.3 million (11.3% of GDP), representing 75.9% of the revenues projected for 2015.
+Also, during the nine-month period ended September 30, 2015, primary expenditures amounted to US\$7,471.0 million, representing 77.7% of the primary expenditures projected under the 2015 Budget.
+Total revenues and expenditures are consistent with the monthly projections included under the 2015 Budget.
+Preliminary fiscal data for 2015 shows that the overall deficit of the Central Government is expected to be 2.4% of GDP for 2015, as had been budgeted in the 2015 Budget.